zle105/academic-kickstart/content/publication/bessa-2017-framework/index.md

 title: "A framework for data-driven analysis of materials under uncertainty: Countering the curse of dimensionality"
 date: 2017-06-05
 publishDate: 2019-09-14T20:01:46.120579Z
-authors: ["MA Bessa", "R Bostanabad", "Zeliang Liu", "A Hu", "Daniel W Apley", "C Brinson", "Wei Chen", "Wing Kam Liu"]
+authors: ["Miguel Bessa", "Ramin Bostanabad", "Zeliang Liu", "Anqi Hu", "Daniel W Apley", "Cate Brinson", "Wei Chen", "Wing Kam Liu"]
 publication_types: ["2"]
 abstract: "A new data-driven computational framework is developed to assist in the design and modeling of new material systems and structures.
 The proposed framework integrates three general steps: (1) design of experiments, where the input variables describing material geometry (microstructure), phase properties and external conditions are sampled; (2) efficient computational analyses of each design sample, leading to the creation of a material response database; and (3) machine learning applied to this database to obtain a new design or response model.